bitcoin-computer/bitcoin-computer-lib/README.md

 parcel index.html
 ```

 Open your browser at `http://localhost:1234`.
-See the instructions for how to pick your own seed phrase and how to fund the computer in the section [above](#-Run-in-Node)
+See the instructions for how to configure your own seed phrase and how to fund the computer in the sections below.

+## Configure Your Seed Phrase

+By default the bitcoin computer object uses the pass phrase "replace this seed" to initialize the wallet.
+If you want to use your own seed phrase, replace the string "replace this seed" with any bip39 compatible seed phrase or generate a new one [here](https://iancoleman.io/bip39/).

+## Fund Your Computer

+If you get an error message "Insufficient balance in address \<your_address\>" you need to fund the wallet inside the computer object.
+You can get free testnet coins from a [Bitcoin SV faucet](https://faucet.bitcoincloud.net/) or a [Bitcoin Cash Faucet](https://faucet.fullstack.cash/) and send them to \<your_address\>.

 ## Documentation

-You can find more information in the [Bitcoin|Computer Docs](https://bitcoin-computer.gitbook.io/docs/)
+You can find more information in the [Bitcoin Computer Docs](https://bitcoin-computer.gitbook.io/docs/)

 ## Getting Help

-Bitcoin|Computer is in alpha stage, so there will be bugs.
-If you have any issues, please

-* ask a question in the [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg)
-* create an issue on [Github](https://github.com/bitcoin-computer/computer/issues)
+If you have any issues ask a question in the [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg) or create an issue on [Github](https://github.com/bitcoin-computer/computer/issues).

 ## Breaking Changes